Revalidation of the award

 - Breaks in payment of subscription and reinstatement

-This information is for CStat members who have a revalidation date of 1 January 2017 and who do not also hold the Chartered Scientist (CSci) award.
-If you are uncertain about your revalidation date you can check it on the professional registers webpage (www.rss.org.uk/professional-registers) provided you have ‘opted-in’ to being included on the public register; otherwise you will need to email Sarah Barker at firstname.lastname@example.org
+This information is for CStat members who have a revalidation date of 1 January 2021 and who do not also hold the Chartered Scientist (CSci) award.
+If you are uncertain about your revalidation date you can check it on the professional registers webpage provided you have ‘opted-in’ to being included on the public register; otherwise you will need to email us at email@example.com

 Revalidation is based on compliance with our Continuing Professional Development (CPD) policy.
-For 2016 revalidation it will be based on your CPD summaries of 2012 to 2015.
+For 2020 revalidation it will be based on your CPD summaries of 2016 to 2019.
 Your summaries can be taken from any system you have chosen to use to record your CPD activities, but must contain sufficient information to comply with our CPD policy.
-Our online CPD system which can be accessed from the CPD page, provides suitable summary reports for revalidation.
+Our online CPD system which can be accessed from the CPD page (or from MyRSS) provides suitable summary reports for revalidation.
 An alternative is the CPD activity summary that can be accessed from the CPD profiles page.

 - In January you will receive an email asking you to confirm that

 – engaging in continuing professional development in accordance with our CPD policy